oasis-tcs/ubl/README.md

 There are a number of SYSTEM general entities whose content is not edited by hand.
 Rather, they are generated from the inputs of other configuration files `UBL-{version}-Party-summary-information.xml` and `UBL-{version}-Schema-summary-information.xml` that are the responsibility of the maintainer to make consistent with their expectations of the hub document.

-Source files, processing stylesheets, and resulting entities generated in the building of the hub document:
+Source files, processing stylesheets, and resulting entities generated or used in the building of the hub document:
 - `UBL.xml` is the raw main hub document that gets massaged, assembled, and processed in the final `UBL-{version}.xml`
 - `UBL-{prevVersion}-modified.xml` is the final `UBL-{prevVersion}.xml` hub document from the previous version of UBL possibly modified from the original; this is processed by `hub2processSummary.xsl`:
   - `summary-processes-ent.xml`